| Enter your email address here: |

 The first fully successful launch of the US Jupiter IRBM (Intermediate Range Ballistic Missile) rocket reached an altitude of over 250 miles.

-The US Army Jupiter IRBM was first successfully fired 1,500 miles, the limit of its designed range, to an altitude of 250-300 miles, on 31 May 1957.
+The US Army Jupiter IRBM was first successfully fired 1,247 nautical miles (2,309 km; 1,435 statute mi), to an altitude of 250-300 miles, on 31 May 1957.
 It was fired from AMR to test the range capability and performance of rocket engine and control system.
-Although the missile was 253 nm short of its estimated 1,400 nm impact point, this was the first successful flight of the Jupiter.
+Although the missile was 253 nm short of its estimated 1,500 nm impact point (the limit of its designed range), this was the first successful flight of the Jupiter.
 All phases of the test were successful during this first firing of an IRBM in the Western world.

 1960